huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

 </kbd>

+Let's get to work.
+We'll start with the master node of the cluster.

 ## Setting Up the Master Node

-I first create the master node by launching an `r7iz.8xlarge` instance with an Ubunutu 20.04 AMI and the security group I created earlier.
+We first create the master node by launching an `r7iz.8xlarge` instance with an Ubunutu 20.04 AMI and the security group I created earlier.

-Once the instance is running, I ssh to it and install all dependencies.
+Once the instance is running, we ssh to it and install all dependencies.

 ```
 # Create a virtual environment